 Why Middle Managers Are So Important

 For successful implementation, executives need to depend on their employees.
 And the best interface between executives and their employees is middle management.
-The more effectively you can engage middle managers, communicate the plan clearly, ensure their understanding and get their full-fledged buy-in, the more certain your successful strategy execution.
+The more effectively you can engage middle managers, communicate the plan clearly, ensure their understanding, and get their full-fledged buy-in, the better your chances of successful strategy execution.

 Get Managers Actively Involved